saravana611/saravana611/README.md

 - 🔭 I’m currently working on - Machine Learning
 - 🌱 I’m currently learning - Bsc IT with specialization of Data Science
-- ❤️ I love statistics,calculus,probality
+- ❤️ I love Statistics,Calculus,Probability
 - 👯 I’m looking to collaborate on - DL, ML, Research Papers, NLP,CV
 - 🤔 I’m looking for Intern
 - 💬 Ask me about - Anything 🤫